 As with many new uses and based on many factors that are difficult to quantify, it is difficult to anticipate exact demand for a new use; however, if parking shortages or other parking-related problems occur, the business owner or operator will be required to monitor the parking lot and institute appropriate operational measures necessary to minimize or eliminate the problem in a manner deemed appropriate by the Director of Economic and Development Services (see "Operational Conditions" of Approval No. 7 in the attached Resolution).
-Examples of parking demand management techniques include, but are not limited to, offsite parking for employees, reducing operating hours of the business, hiring an employee to monitor parking lot use and assist with customer parking lot circulation, encouraging customers to take advantage of delivery service instead of store visits, and incentivizing employee carpooling/cycling/walking.
+Examples of parking demand management techniques include, but are not limited to, offsite parking lot use and assist with customer parking lot circulation, encouraging customers to take advantage of delivery service instead of store visits, and incentivizing employee carpooling/cycling/walking.
 Lastly, staff has added a condition of approval (COA No. 25) in an effort to reduce parking demand by customers and employees, and also encourage active transportation.
 Condition of Approval No. 25 requires that the applicant install, within the building and prior to operating, an employee bicycle storage and locker area to encourage employee cycling to/from work, and a customer bike rack to be installed at the front of the building.